kutschke/SecondaryInputs/README.md

 ## Exercise 5

-This repeats exercise 4 but with new copies of the \*\_gather.txt files in which some events were removed to mock up what happens when the trigger rejects events.
+This builds on  exercise 4 by making new copies of the \*\_gather.txt files in which some events were removed to mock up what happens when the trigger rejects events.
 The same events were removed from both files.